themesberg/flowbite/content/components/navbar.md

 ---
 layout: home
 title: Tailwind CSS Navbar - Flowbite
-description: Use these responsive Tailwind CSS navbar elements to show a navigational bar at the top side of your website
+description: The navbar component can be used to show a list of navigation links positioned on the top side of your page based on multiple layouts, sizes, and dropdowns
 group: components
 toc: true
 requires_js: true